What was the Trans-Atlantic Slave Trade?

 This resulted in horrific conditions on slave ships.

-Those that didn't reach their destination may have died from disease, starvation, killed by the harsh treatment by the ship's crew, or were simply thrown overboard if the slave traders needed to reduce numbers.
+Those that didn't reach their destination may have died from disease and starvation, been killed by the harsh treatment of the ship's crew, or were simply thrown overboard if the slave traders needed to reduce numbers.

 African slaves on a plantation